Inclusion, Diversity, Equity, and Accessibility

 By Marisol Medina

 A dark comedy about a modern American woman and her religiously conservative, Cuban-born mother.
-During a hopeless attempt at a bonding trip to Paris, the mother’s greatest fear, a terrorist attack, traps the women in their luxury hotel room with a handsome and helpful Algerian-Parisian bell boy; causing the women’s fluctuating morals, misleading prejudices, violent need to survive, and closely guarded secrets to come to light
+During a hopeless attempt at a bonding trip to Paris, the mother’s greatest fear, a terrorist attack, traps the women in their luxury hotel room with a handsome and helpful Algerian-Parisian bell boy; causing the women’s fluctuating morals, misleading prejudices, violent need to survive, and closely guarded secrets to come to light.
+Readings are FREE, by reservation is required by calling the box offices at 717.397.7425

 To Watch a Panel Discussion with the Playwrights visit FultonHD.org